 In this post, we share our advice on how to build a charity website when you don’t have much time, money or experience.
 A good website needn’t cost the earth and modern platforms make it easy to improve your content over time as your organisation grows.
 By following this simple process you can build a new charity website from scratch in a matter of days.

 If you want an agency or freelancer to help you, you may need to create a brief.
 Learn how to write a good website design brief and download the free template.

-Creating a clear strategy takes careful thought but needn’t take a long time.
+Creating a clear content strategy takes careful thought but needn’t take a long time.
 Even if it feels intimidating or unnecessary, but don’t be tempted to skip this step.
-Having a strategy, even if it’s just one page, will help you stay on track and not get distracted during the next steps.
+Having a strategy, even if it’s just one page, will help you stay on track with your charity website build and not get distracted during the next steps.

 To help keep your strategy document focussed and simple we recommend using our guide and templates [link] to work from.
 This guide will force you to focus on your audience and objectives and help you plan out your sitemap and user journeys.